 For me, sharing my ebook has worked really well – it’s a personal touch, and creates a talking point that you can use to follow up on.

-The messaging scripts included with my Complete LinkedIn Mastery course include a multitude of different examples of relationship-building messages, including those geared around ‘trigger events’ such as your prospect being promoted.
+The messaging scripts included with my Complete LinkedIn Mastery course include a multitude of different examples of relationship-building messages.
+These include messages geared around ‘trigger events’ such as your prospect being promoted.
 You’re playing the long game here and aiming to get to know your prospect and win their trust and respect.

 The final stage to prospecting on LinkedIn is to CONVERT – to move the conversation offline.
 This is a big step and should only be done when you know the time is right.